Spring Closing Information

 - Sign up: Sign up with your current RA or building manager for a time to check out of your room.

 - Remove personal items: Personal belongings such as couches, desks, carpet and boxes must be removed from student rooms prior to checkout.
 These items may not be left in the hallway.
-Personal refrigerators must be removed from campus; because they contain harmful chemicals, refrigerators may not be disposed of in landfills.
-They can be taken to CSG Appliance Recycling (4651 8th Ave, Marion, IA).
-You can also call them at 369-0463 for pickup or for more information (there will be a charge for pickup).
+Personal refrigerators must be removed from campus; because they contain harmful chemicals, refrigerators may not be disposed of in landfills (and consequently cannot be left in trash closets or in dumpsters).
+Organizations that can recycle refrigerators and televisions include Cedar Rapids/Linn County Solid Waste Agency, CSG Appliance Recycling and Best Buy (Best Buy currently accepts many televisions but does not accept refrigerators); many organizations charge a small disposal fee.
 If you have food or other items in the community refrigerator or cupboards in your building, please remove those items prior to checkout.

 - Remove trash: take all garbage to the dumpster provided outside of the buildings (residents may be charged for garbage piled in hallways, in the garbage rooms, or left in student rooms).